GluuFederation/oxd-java-sample/README.md

 Learn how to download and install Gluu server by visiting this [page](https://gluu.org/docs/ce/installation-guide/).

-4. oxd-server
+4. oxd-server - 4.0

-Download and install [oxd-server](https://gluu.org/docs/oxd/4.0/).
+Download and install [oxd-server 4.0](https://gluu.org/docs/oxd/4.0/).
 For the purposes of this demo app, built-in default configuration files will work.

 ## Run